 Served warm with custard or cold with a cuppa, this gorgeously fruity crumble cake is both versatile and scrumptious!
 A perfect weekend bake for the family.

 Ever find it hard to decide between a pudding and a cake?
 Something to serve hot with custard, or cold with a cuppa?
 That was the quandary facing me when I decided to combine both and make this scrumptiously fruity plum and almond crumble cake.

 We were expecting friends for lunch, and I couldn’t decide how to finish the meal.
-I mean, I love a bowl of steaming hot pudding with custard or ice-cream, but there was a good chance we might decide to wait awhile after our main course, and have our ‘afters’ later, with a cup of coffee or tea.
+I love a bowl of steaming hot pudding with custard or ice-cream, but there was a good chance we would decide to wait awhile after our main course, and have our ‘afters’ later, with a cup of coffee or tea.
 What to do?